-- 2. Old data (greater than five years) indicates attainment and no change in any associated conditions. - 3.
+- 1. Current data (collected within five years) indicates attainment, with no trend toward expected non-attainment within the listing period. - 2.
+Old data (greater than five years) indicates attainment and no change in any associated conditions. - 3.
 Water quality models predict attainment under current loading, with no projected change in loading that would predict non-attainment. - 4.
 Qualitative data or information from professional sources indicating attainment of standards and showing no identifiable sources (e.g. detectable points of entry of either licensed or unlicensed wastes) of pollution, low impact land use (e.g. intact riparian buffers, >90% forested watershed, little impervious surface), watershed within state or federal reserve land, park, wilderness area or similar conservation protection, essentially unaltered habitat, and absence of other potential stressors. - 5.
-Determination that the direct drainage area has a human population of <0.1 per square mile according to U.S. Census data obtained in 2000 and watershed conditions as described in item 4, above.
+Determination that the direct drainage area has a human population of <0.1 (0 for lakes) per square mile according to U.S. Census data obtained in 2000 and watershed conditions as described in item 4, above.
 For lakes, determinations are based on census data at the town level and consider all towns in the direct drainage of larger (referred to in previous Integrated Reports as "Significant") lakes.
 Populations for the remaining lakes (generally less than ten acres) are determined for the town listed as the point-of-record for the water according to the DIF&W Lake Index database.